uppervalleydsa/uppervalleydsa.org/content/pages/faq.md

 ### Q : Do I need to be a registered member of the DSA to join the chapter?

-**A**: No, we don’t require you to be a [dues-paying member of DSA national](https://www.dsausa.org/join) to be part of our working groups, chapter projects, or to attend meetings.
-The only thing you need to be a [registered DSA member in good standing](https://definitions.uslegal.com/g/good-standing/) to do is to vote in chapter-wide decisions, like resolutions and elections.
+**A**: No, we don’t require you to be a dues-paying member, either of [our chapter](https://uppervalleydsa.org/members/) or of [DSA national](https://www.dsausa.org/join) to be part of our working groups, chapter projects, or to attend meetings.
+The only thing you need to be a [member in good standing](https://definitions.uslegal.com/g/good-standing/) of either our chapter or DSA national to do is to vote in chapter-wide decisions, like resolutions and elections.

 ### Q: There’s so many things going on, where can I jump in?